lesanualbert07/MSDOS-Mode/README.md

 To start your normal computer again, Type in "explorer.exe" and close the Command Prompt manually
 ***WARNING: CLOSING COMMAND PROMPT USING "exit" OR WITH THE "X" BUTTON WITHOUT TYPING "explorer.exe" WILL RESULT IN A BLANK SCREEN***

+Programs not minimized may stay in the MS-DOS-Mode

+wait i said ms-dos too many times, how about "command prompt only"?

 Password: 3475